The influence of cold Jupiters in the formation of close-in planets. I. planetesimal transport: Discussion

 We plan on expanding our analysis by including the effects of a second giant planet in a future paper.
 This kind of simulation has already been performed by \cite{Bromley_2017} to explain the low mass of Mars and the asteroid belt by focusing on the depletion of material that is swept by the secular resonance.
 This work, however, makes few remarks on the material that is swept to the inner regions.
 In our work we also see this effect of depletion left behind after the secular resonance has swept.
 Nonetheless, we care more about the accumulation of material at and interior to the resonance position.

 There is an alternative besides the possibility of this transported solid material forming planets.
 The planetesimals migrating inwards away from Jupiter into the inner region of the disk could have plowed through earlier formed planets in our Solar System, which could be an explanation of why we do not have a multi-planet compact system of super-Earths as many of the other exoplanetary systems do.
 This plowing of material moved by Jupiter is very similar to the one described in the Grand Tack model \citep{BL2015}, but without fine tuned positions and migration histories of Jupiter and Saturn.
+Also this effect may still work after considering collisional evolution unlike \cite{BL2015} (see \citet{deienno_2020}).